 Now that your network settings have been reset, try to pair your Bluetooth device with your iPhone once again.
 Remember that all the Bluetooth device data that was on your iPhone has been erased, so you’ll be pairing the devices as if they are being connected for the first time.

-If you’ve made it this far and Bluetooth still won’t work, you may need to repair your iPhone.
+If you’ve made it this far and your iPhone still won’t connect to Bluetooth, you may need to repair your device.
 You can set up an appointment at the Genius Bar your local Apple Store or use Apple’s mail-in repair service by going to getsupport.apple.com.
 If you’re looking to save some money, we also recommend two third-party repair services: CellSavers and iResQ.

 No More Bluetooth Blues!

 Your iPhone is connecting to Bluetooth once again and you can go back to using all of your wireless accessories.
 Now that you know what to do if your iPhone won’t connect to Bluetooth, be sure to share this article with your friends and family on social media.
-Thanks for reading, and feel free to leave us a comment down below if you have any other questions about your iPhone!
+Feel free to leave us a comment down below if you have any other questions about your iPhone!